edsu/opensearch/README.md

     print result.title, result.link
 ```

-If you have a template with some non-standard query parameters like 'key' in
+If you have a template with some non-standard query parameters like `key` in
 this template:

 ```xml